 Hantavirus is carried by rodents, especially deer mice.
 The virus is found in their urine and feces, but it does not make the animal sick.

-It is believed that humans can get sick with this virus if they come in contact with contaminated dust from mice nests or droppings.
+It is believed that humans can get sick with this virus if they breathe in contaminated dust from mice nests or droppings.
 You may come in contact with such dust when cleaning homes, sheds, or other enclosed areas that have been empty for a long time.

 The early symptoms of hantavirus disease are similar to the flu and include:

-People with hantavirus may begin to feel better for a very short amount of time, but within 1-2 days, it becomes hard to breathe.
+People with hantavirus may begin to feel better for a very short time.
+But within 1 to 2 days, it becomes hard to breathe.
 The disease gets worse quickly.
 Symptoms include:

 - General ill feeling (malaise)

 The health care provider will perform a physical exam.
 This may reveal:

 - Low blood oxygen levels, which cause the skin to turn a blue color

 The following tests may be done: